vkhare26/Customer-Lifetime-Value-CLV-Analysis/README.md

 # Project Overview
 The objective is to estimate the Customer Lifetime Value (CLV) of customers using a dataset of ~8000 transaction records (customer_sales.csv) spanning 2011 to 2014.
 CLV represents the predicted net profit from a customer over their entire relationship with a business, emphasizing long-term customer value over short-term profits.
 The project analyzes customer spending patterns by cohort (based on acquisition year), calculates historic CLV, and provides business insights to improve customer retention and acquisition strategies.
 Methodology
-The analysis follows a structured seven-step approach using Python in a Jupyter Notebook (DSPM_HW1_vinayakk.ipynb):
+The analysis follows a structured seven-step approach using Python in a Jupyter Notebook (CLV_Analysis.ipynb):

 # Understand the Dataset: